Student Life Resources

 Procedures for Purchasing T-Shirts, Pens, etc.

-4. If an item requires a purchase order, the Student Life Specialist I will set up a purchase order for you once you submit the details to her.
+- If an item requires a purchase order, the Student Life Specialist I will set up a purchase order for you once you submit the details to them.

-6. Your items will be shipped to the Student Life Department.
-If they end up in the advisor’s office without going through the Student Life Department, please e-mail a copy of the packing slip to the Student Life Specialist I. If there is no packing slip, an e-mail letting the Student Life Department know that you received the merchandise will suffice.
+- Your items will be shipped to the Student Life Department.
+If they end up in the advisor’s office without going through the Student Life Department, please e-mail a copy of the packing slip to the Student Life Specialist I. If there is no packing slip, an e-mail letting the Student Life Department know that you received all merchandise will suffice.

 Procedures for Purchasing Items, Food, Snacks, etc.